adhirajsen97/Facial-Classification/README.md

 Conclusion
 The researchers and their approach of using regression allowed them to get good results.
 A comparison would be welcome to find out how a classification approach would perform to a regression approach.
 Overall as a team we are happy with the amount of experiments we ran and experimentation we did.
 We learned a lot on preparing data and comparison of models in terms of performance.
-Contribution of team members
-Alejandro was responsible for running and creating many of the experiments and Subhash helped in providing ideas for tweaking parameters.
-Subhash also helped in processing the original data to something workable.